Julzpeter/Pitches/README.md

 # PITCH
 ## Description
 This is an application that allows a user to submit their one minute pitches and other users will leave comments to give their feedback on them
+## Author
+Jliet Koech

+## Date made
+29/6/2019

 ## Features
 * User can register or login if he h/she had not
 * User can upload a profile pic and image at the profile page
 * User can log out when done

-## Getting Started
+## Using the application
+* You require a minimum python version 3.6 to run the application
-* Clone or download the Repo
+* Clone the repository and get to install flask using git clone
-* Read the specs and requirements files and Install all the requirements.
+* Run the application
+* Click on the link on the terminal as you press ctrl and use the application in the browser
 * Edit the start.sh file with your api key from the news.org website
 * Run chmod a+x start.py
 * Run ./start.py
-* Access the application through localhost:5000
+* Access the application through localhost:500

 # BDD